fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 Notice how clean and simple the HTML is.
 The powerful stuff is done in the CSS.
 It's quite complex so don't worry if you don't understand it.
 You can always research what is going on by looking at the [Mozilla CSS property reference](https://developer.mozilla.org/en/docs/Web/CSS/Reference) or by Googling it.

 ##Menu
 Here you'll find a nice menu constructed entirely out of HTML and CSS.
 Click on the buttons as well.
+We'd actually need a little bit of Javascript to make the buttons stay pressed.
+We'll get to that later.

 Again, see how clean and simple the HTML is.
 Generally speaking, keeping your HTML simple should be your goal.

 ##Newspaper
 This is a nice rendering of a newspaper layout.
 Notice the paper effect background.
+It doesn't resize horizontally, so you'll need to scroll to see the full width.